Zazou89/QuickTravel/README.md

 - LFG integration - Automatically attaches to Group Finder when browsing dungeons/raids (Experimental)
 - Customizable display - Reverse order, toggle current season, auto-close options
 - Keybind support - Assign your own hotkey
-- Performance optimized - No CPU impact, no dependencies ...More coming soon !
+- Performance optimized - only 40 kb, cache system, no dependencies, No CPU impact
+- ...More coming soon (teleports from toys, items) !

 ## Preview
 Coming soon

 ## Hello, Bonjour, Hola
 The addon is available in English and French.
 *Community translations welcome.*

 ## Quick Start
 - Type `/qt` or `/quickteleport`
 - Right-click to add favorites
 - Left-click to teleport!

+*Note: QuickTravel is designed exclusively for The War Within.*